 Delta Airlines operates all over the world.
-But, if you are injured as a worker, you will generally use the workers’ compensation laws that are in effect in the state where you live.
-That means that Georgia-based flight attendants, crew members, and baggage handlers will follow Georgia law for their work injury claims.
-But, what does that mean?
-How do you start a workers’ compensation claim if you are injured at work?
+But, if you are injured as an employee, you will generally use the workers’ compensation laws that are in effect in the state where you live.
+Georgia-based flight attendants, crew members, and baggage handlers will follow Georgia law for their work injury claims.

 The Basics of Workers’ Compensation in Georgia

 Workers’ compensation is an insurance program that Delta Airlines pays into to cover injuries, accidents, and illnesses that occur at work.
-The idea behind workers’ compensation benefits is that it provides you with the resources you need to get back to work as quickly as possible.
+The idea behind workers’ compensation benefits is to provide you with the resources you need to get back to work as quickly as possible.
 These benefits include:

 - Medical care and treatment